The Quantum Approximate Optimization Algorithm and the Sherrington-Kirkpatrick Model at Infinite Size: General

 \section{General $p$}

-In this section we go beyond the $p=1$ calculations done in Section~\ref{sec:p=1} to arbitrary $p$.
-We will be able to evaluate the expected value of $C/n$ in an arbitrary QAOA state with $2p$ parameters in the $n\to\infty$ limit.
-The form of our answer will involve a looping procedure that needs to be run on a computer.
-We have implemented this routine, and although the computational complexity is $O(16^p)$ we have been able to take this out to $p=8$ and then find optimal parameters.
-We are also able to show that in this limit,
+In this section we go beyond the $p=1$ calculations done in Section~\ref{sec:p=1} to prove our main Theorem for arbitrary $p$.
+We will be able to evaluate the first and second moment of $C/n$ in an arbitrary QAOA state averaged over instances in the $n\to\infty$ limit, for any given $2p$ parameters.
+The form of our answer will involve an iterative procedure that can be run on a classical computer with $O(16^p)$ complexity, corresponding to the formula given in Section~\ref{sec:results}.